savob/savobajic.ca/content/projects/personal/clock.md

 # Overview

-I have for a while wanted to take a break from microcontroller-based projects and try my hand at doing a projet without one.
+I have for a while wanted to take a break from microcontroller-based projects and try my hand at doing a project without one.
 Without completely surrendering myself to the world of analog, I took a stop towards this by try to do the classic hobbyist project of a clock, but only with discrete logic chips.